 What are the Jane Addams Children's Book Awards?

 The Jane Addams Children's Book Awards have been presented annually since 1953.
 Beginning in 1993, a Picture Book category was created.
 Honor books may be chosen in each category.

 Authors and artists of award-winning and honor books each receive a certificate and a cash award.
 Seals designating each recognition are available for purchase by publishers, libraries, schools and others wanting them from the Jane Addams Peace Association.

 Between 1963 and 2002, announcement of the awards was made each fall on the September anniversary of Jane Addams' birth date.
 Beginning in 2003, the award winners are announced on April 28, the anniversary of the founding of the Women's Internationl League for Peace and Freedom (Jane Addams was a co-founder and the first President).
-An awards presentation, open to all, is held each year on the third Friday of October.
+An awards presentation, open to all, is held each year on the third Friday of October in New York City.

 Contact address for questions and book submissions: